-In Australia alone 6,500 plus women every year are diagnosed with a gynaecological cancer.
+In Australia alone 6,500 plus women every year are diagnosed with a gynaecological cancer (also referred to as ‘gynecological’ cancer in other parts of the world).
 There are five gynaecological regions where cancer can be found, plus two types of placental cancers found during pregnancy.

 To learn more about gynaecological cancers, including symptoms please click on the links below;

 - ovarian cancer